 Young men and women spend a week in a challenging program of discussions, inspirational addresses, leadership training and social activities designed to enhance personal development, leadership skills and good citizenship.

 You will also have the opportunity to participate in a character building program provided by the Grizzly Creek Ranch Ropes Course, which focuses on leadership, effective communication, trust and cooperation.
 Utilizing adventure, personal commitments and shared insights, you will gain an increased sense of confidence in yourselves and in your team.
 Share your interest and desire to attend with your school teachers/staff/administration to potentially procure their nomination.
-Camp is held in June and July and nominations are received in early March.
+Camp is held in June and July and nominations are received in late February.